StevenMDixon/IJScript/README.md

 }
 ```

-Not a perfect answer in terms of speed, however it is more readable than the bad JS answer.
+Not a perfect answer in terms of speed, however it is more readable than the IJScript answer.

 </details>

 <details>
-<summary>BadJavaScript Answer</summary>
+<summary>IJScript Answer</summary>
 <br>

 ```JavaScript